thecapacity/thecapacity.github.io/_posts/2008-07-16-educate-yourself-and-while-your-at-it-others-too.md

   - inspiration
   - social
 ---
-As I [wrote yesterday](http://blog.thecapacity.org/2008/07/15/can-we-break-the-generation-gap-in-business/) **I love TED Talks**&#8230; oh yea and I did also mention a growing sense of disenfranchisement.
+As I [wrote yesterday](http://blog.thecapacity.org/2008/07/15/can-we-break-the-generation-gap-in-business/) **I love TED Talks**… oh yea and I did also mention a growing sense of disenfranchisement.

 **I try not to take the information I gather for granted**, and one of the joys I experience is in sharing with others.
 Of course, **I am aware that sometimes it can be overwhelming and I try to limit the deluge**.
-I feel I can filter for friends because I know them so well and I hope that they realize that often, I simply want them to know something &#8220;exists&#8221; even if they don&#8217;t need to know &#8220;about&#8221; it in depth.
+I feel I can filter for friends because I know them so well and I hope that they realize that often, I simply want them to know something “exists” even if they don’t need to know “about” it in depth.
 That is to say; **sometimes reading headlines is enough.**

-I don&#8217;t I believe I&#8217;m the single source of information, nor would I really want that for people. **The second greatest joy is when people in turn filter for me**.
-It represents both a dialog as well as a foil to view other people&#8217;s perceptions. **I also hold as fact that anyone worth knowing doesn&#8217;t leave their education in the hands of others.**
+I don’t I believe I’m the single source of information, nor would I really want that for people. **The second greatest joy is when people in turn filter for me**.
+It represents both a dialog as well as a foil to view other people’s perceptions. **I also hold as fact that anyone worth knowing doesn’t leave their education in the hands of others.**

 **People with a natural curiosity and the intellect to satiate that appetite are an amazing combination.** So go forth and learn, but for a moment **allow me to direct your attention.**